 However, a painting project can be quite a process.
 So where do you start?
 Following these steps can help guide you through a stress-free process with great results.

 From just beginning to plan your project, to signing off on the final result, each part is important.
 You want to plan carefully to minimize disruption to the workplace.
-Plus, you want to make sure you’re hiring the right contractors and protecting yourself with a secure contract.
+Plus, you want to make sure you’re hiring the right painting contractors in Dallas and protecting yourself with a secure contract.
 Being diligent through all of these steps can ensure you get the best paint job possible.

 Planning Your Project